yassineidrissi/multi_ads/README.md

 ## Additional information 2

-TODO: Tell users more about the package: where to find more information, how to contribute to the package,
+TODO: Tell users more about the package: where to find more information,